Mirror Aft Transom Kit

 The picture shows the aft beam (please note that the two drain holes are not fitted)

-If you give us your boat number we will stamp this on for you.
+For a small extra charge if you give us your boat number we will stamp this on for you.

 More Information